hirananet/IRCore/projects/ircore/README.md

 * away: away message
 * gmode: is messaging you, and you have user mode +g set.

+### this.ListService.notifications

+types:
+* start-list: initialized new list of channels
+* end-list: end of command /LIST and in parsedObject you get the list of channels reference (same than .getList(serverID))

 # IRCParser V3

 ## Extensions